 6.5.1 General (informative)

-Clause 6.5 (Video communications) provides performance requirements that support users who communicate using sign language and lip-reading.
-For these users, good usability is achieved with a resolution of at least Quarter Video Graphics Array (QVGA, 320 x 240), a frame rate of 20 frames per second and over, with a time difference between speech audio and video that does not exceed 100 ms.
+Clause 6.5 (Video communication) provides performance requirements that support users who communicate using sign language and lip-reading.
+For these users, good usability is achieved with a resolution of at least Quarter Video Graphics Array (QVGA, 320 × 240), a frame rate of 20 frames per second and over, with a time difference between speech audio and video that does not exceed 100 ms.

 Increasing the resolution and frame rate further improves both sign language (especially finger spelling) and lipreading, with frame rate being more important than resolution.

-Time differences between audio and video (asynchronicity) can have a great impact onlip-reading - with video that lags behind audio having greater negative effect.
+Time differences between audio and video (asynchronicity) can have a great impact on lip-reading - with video that lags behind audio having greater negative effect.

 End-to-end latency can be a problem in video (sign) communication.
 Overall delay values below 400 ms are preferred, with an increase in preference down to 100 ms. Overall delay depends on multiple factors, including e.g. network delay and video processing.
 For this reason a testable requirement on minimum values for overall delay cannot be produced.

-NOTE: Recommendation ITU-T F.703 [i.38] defines and gives requirements for Total Conversation that relate to the integration of audio, RTT and video in a single user connection.
+Note 1: Recommendation ITU-T F.703 [i.38] defines and gives requirements for Total Conversation that relate to the integration of audio, RTT and video in a combined real-time bidirectional communication.

+Note 2: The delays are specified in Recommendation ITU-T P.1305 [i.61].

+Note 3: For the purposes of interoperability and sufficient quality, support of Recommendation ITU-T H.264 [i.74] at least version 10 and at least constrained baseline level 3 is widely used for this purpose.

+Note 4: Where codec negotiation is implemented, other standardized codecs such as Recommendation ITU‑T H.265 [i.75] and IETF RFC 6386 [i.76] VP8 [i.76] are commonly used with proper settings are suitable so as to avoid transcoding.

+Note 5: Background reading and detailed guidance about accessible video communication is provided in ETSI ES 204 009 [i.77].

-i.61i.74i.75i.76i.76i.776.5.2 Resolution
+6.5.2 Resolution

-Where ICT that provides two-way voice communication includes real-time video functionality, the ICT:
+Where ICT provides real-time bidirectional voice communication, and includes real-time bidirectional video communication, the ICT:

 shall support at least QVGA resolution;